 Organized in 1985, the Keystone Regiment is a parade and performance drum and bugle corps.
-The corps’ usual performance sequence is to march a parade, and then return to a firehall, town square, or courthouse to give a short concert with drill as space permits.
+The corps’ usual performance sequence is to march a parade, and then return to a firehall, town square, or courthouse to give a short concert.

 The Regiment is not a competitive field corps.
 Its leadership is committed to providing a high-quality drum and bugle corps experience that still allows its members to have a life outside the corps.
 The group understands the need for members to hold jobs, go on vacation, or attend family events.